 These days, most accounting software lets you create charts that give a detailed overview of your revenue versus expenses.
 Once you’ve been looking at these charts for a few weeks, you’ll have a new level of insight into your finances and be better placed to manage cash flow.
 You can use the data in your Square dashboard to glean many of these insights.

 #5.
 Be smart when it comes to debt.

 Although it might sound scary, debt is common in most businesses.
 Accepting a loan can be a useful way to acquire startup funding, capital equipment, or new office or storefront space.
 The key factor when borrowing is to make sure the return is greater than the investment.
 Ask your accountant to help you figure out the best place to get money from and to make sure the payoff is worth it.
-(Square has a small business financing program, Square Capital)
+(Square has a small business financing program, Square Loans)

 #6.
 Assess your expenses.

 To help manage cash flow efficiently, you should revisit and review your costs on a regular basis.
 Use your accounting software to create reports on profit and loss, accounts payable and receivable, inventory management, balance sheets, and depreciation.
 Talk to your accountant or a trusted financial advisor who will help you interpret these reports and decide what to do.

 #7.
 Look at how you’re spending and receiving money.

 Most businesses can save more money if they take a good look at their spending habits.
 For example, there may be business transactions you’re making where both parties would benefit from trading or bartering goods or services.

 Another idea is to weigh the pros and cons of accepting alternate payment methods.
 Credit cards and some services may charge you to receive payments, but the extra sales you’ll make and the added convenience for customers may make up for it.